 Reading increases the words at one’s disposal.
 This leads to graphic descriptions; trenchant discourses; and smooth, rather than jagged or incoherent narrations.
 A limited vocabulary manifests in repetition of words where a variety of synonyms would have relieved the resulting monotony, it makes composition of rhymes arduous, constrains fluid presentation of prose and traps one’s writing in a pedestrian mould.

-The poems below show how a wide vocabulary can help one write monorhymes.
+The poem below shows how a wide vocabulary can help one write a monorhyme.
 Composing a poem that the last word in every line ends with the same or similar sounds, which convey the required meaning in each case requires a rich vocabulary.
-The first poem has a single stanza of eight lines while the second consists of three quatrains.

 3. Broadening of one’s horizons: